'); ?>

 • Are you using a common or blanket spec?
 Does that spec apply to the product?

-The most important element to understand when making your decision is the application and what the product will do.
-Once you understand this aspect, you can find where the flame-resistant material is being used on the device and ask follow-up questions (like those listed above).
+DECISION-MAKING TIP: The most important element to consider is the material’s application and function.
+Once you identify this, you can find where the flame-resistant material is used on the device and ask follow-up questions (like those listed above).

-There are also more situational variables to consider based on a product’s design that can also reduce costs.
-For example, if you have a metal, flame-retardant box that has flame-retardant foam on the inside, you can substitute that insulating material for a standard foam.
-Having two layers of flame resistance might be a good idea on paper, but in action, it can be a waste of money because the flames would never reach inside the box.
+There are also more situational variables based on a product’s design that can reduce costs.
+For example, if you have a metal flame-retardant box with flame-retardant foam on the inside, you can substitute that insulating material for standard foam.
+Having two layers of flame resistance might be a good idea on paper, but realistically, it can be a waste of money because the flames would never reach inside the box.

-Knowing your application and thoroughly understanding its design is invaluable for making the right material decision in regard to flammability ratings.
+Knowing your application’s design is invaluable for making the right material decision regarding flammability ratings.

 Conclusion

-There are many flame-resistance standards and regulations to be aware of when creating products in the HVAC industry.
-Units often feature multiple material types, fluids such as oil and refrigerant, as well as types of paint that are flammable.
+When creating products in the HVAC industry, you must be aware of many flame-resistance standards and regulations.
+Units often feature multiple material types, fluids such as oil and refrigerant, and flammable paint types.

-These numerous flame hazards are all reasons why making the right fire-resistance choice is so important.
-It is crucial to familiarize yourself with UL flame standards, as well as the outside factors to consider and questions to ask about them.
+These numerous flame hazards are why making the right fire-resistance choice is so important.
+It’s crucial to familiarize yourself with UL flame standards, including the outside factors to consider and questions to ask about them.
 These parts of the decision-making process can mean the difference between a functional product and a hazard.

-Use this guide to inform your decision when the time comes to select a flame-resistant foam, fabric, or other material for your next HVAC application.
+Use this guide to inform your decision when selecting a flame-resistant foam, fabric, or other material for your next HVAC application.
 With the proper precautions and knowledge base, you can create products that can withstand the heat.

 • Why Sur-Seal